 ResNet-50, a deep convolutional neural network comprising 50 layers \citep{he2016deep}, was fine-tuned to adapt its pre-trained features for the regression task of DM estimation.
 The residual connections of the network, or skip connections, enable efficient training of deep architectures by alleviating the problem of vanishing gradients \citep{he2016deep}.
 To repurpose the model for continuous DM prediction, its original classification head, consisting of 1,000 neurons corresponding to ImageNet classes, was replaced with a single linear output neuron.
 The earlier convolutional layers, which capture general image features such as edges and textures, were kept frozen to retain their pre-trained weights, while the final two convolutional stages (Layers~4 and~5) were unfrozen and trained to extract task-specific patterns from the FRB data.
 We used the AdamW optimizer with weight decay, which provides an effective and stable form of regularization by directly penalizing large weights, thereby reducing overfitting and preventing the model from overreacting to specific features.
 We also employed a learning-rate scheduler that reduces the learning rate by a factor of 0.4 every ten training epochs, enabling stable convergence over extended training and allowing further exploration of the model’s learning capacity.

 To ensure compatibility with the pre-trained model, the FRB data were pre-processed as follows.
-Each image was normalised using min–max scaling to the range [0,\,1], resized to 224\,$\times$\,224\,pixels, and replicated across three channels to satisfy the RGB input requirements of ResNet-50.
-The images were then standardised using the ImageNet mean and standard deviation values ([0.485,\,0.456,\,0.406] and [0.229,\,0.224,\,0.225], respectively).
-To enhance generalisation, a noise matrix was added to the FRB data at each epoch, introducing variability in the noise pattern and emulating the conditions of real FRB observations.
+During training, an additional noise background was first added to the input spectrograms, where each element was sampled from a uniform distribution in the range $[0,1]$.
+This augmentation introduces variability in the background and improves robustness to noise in real observations.
+Each image was then normalised using min--max scaling to the range [0,\,1], resized to 224\,$\times$\,224\,pixels, and replicated across three channels to satisfy the RGB input requirements of ResNet-50.
+The images were subsequently standardised using the ImageNet mean and standard deviation values ([0.485,\,0.456,\,0.406] and [0.229,\,0.224,\,0.225], respectively).
 The model was trained using the AdamW optimiser \citep{adam2014method} with a learning rate of $10^{-4}$ and the MAE loss function, which is well suited to continuous regression tasks.
-Training was performed for 150\,epochs, and model performance was monitored using MAE and RMSE metrics.
+Training was performed for 150\,epochs, and model performance was evaluated using MAE and RMSE metrics.